 Many treatment options for stones are available.
 Symptoms, size of the stone, stone location in the urinary tract and type of stone will determine the type of treatment.
 If the stone is large, causes untreatable pain or dehydration, blocks the flow of urine, or accompanies an infection a procedure may be necessary.

 How are kidney stones treated?

 Most small kidney stones will pass out of your body through the urinary tract, with increased fluid intake and pain medications.
 To help stones pass without a procedure, medications such as tamsulosin (Flomax) may be given to help passage.

-Because stone disease may be linked to other health conditions, your urologist will perform a detailed medical and dietary history, test your urine, blood, and obtain imaging studies.
-For people with complicated stones or recurrent stone formers a metabolic evaluation consisting comprehensive blood and urine tests may be indicated.
+Because the stone disease may be linked to other health conditions, your urologist will perform a detailed medical and dietary history, test your urine, blood, and obtain imaging studies.
+For people with complicated stones or recurrent stone formers, a metabolic evaluation consisting of a comprehensive blood and urine tests may be indicated.

 The most common recommendation by your urologist will be to increase your water intake, as dehydration is a key risk factor for stone formation.
 Stones are linked to diet, therefore your urologist will let you know what dietary changes can reduce your risk of forming stones.
 Medications such as potassium citrate or diuretics may be used depending on the type of stone you form.